 Motoko Fujita (Ireland) was a member of FLC between 2016-2020 when she decided to focus on other projects, including developing a residency programme in Japan with Grizedale arts.
 Motoko obtained an MA in English Literature in Japan, worked in the field of publishing and has since forged a profession in photography.
-Her works include the publication The Shadow of James Joyce (Lilliput Press Ltd. 2011) and several years of involvement with adult education programs.
-Recently she has taken on roles in mediating cross cultural community projects.
+Her works include the publication The Shadow of James Joyce (Lilliput Press Ltd. 2011) and several years of involvement with adult education programs, and in mediating cross cultural community projects.
 Many of her photographs feature on this website.

-Niamh Riordan (UK) is a Liverpool-based artist and writer with a background in cheese selling and maturation.
+Niamh Riordan (UK) is a Liverpool-based artist with a background in cheese selling and maturation.
 She has an MA from the Slade School of Fine Art, and is currently helping to produce and facilitate Human Libraries, a programme of artist-led workshops and residencies in Bootle and Crosby Libraries.
 Her writing on food and cultural history has been published in FEAST journal and a number of other publications.

 Francesca Ulivi (Italy) is a Paris-based artist, with an MA from Chelsea College of Art and Design.
 She has been working in education since 2011 in the United States, England and Italy.
-She is currently running a program of art workshops in her hometown’s high school to introduce students to a number of contemporary issues and innovations in the arts including but not limited to eco-sustainability, social inclusion, and local development.
+She has run a program of art workshops in her hometown’s high school to introduce students to a number of contemporary issues and innovations in the arts including but not limited to eco-sustainability, social inclusion, and local development.
 Francesca has recently completed an MA at the Ecole du Paysage at Versailles

-Fairland Collective is a group of artists and practitioners who met through their work with Grizedale Arts in 2015, and who have since collaborated together in Ireland, the UK and Japan.
+Fairland Collective is a group of artists and practitioners who have collaborated together in Ireland, the UK and Japan since 2015.
 With a wide range of skills to draw upon, they produce projects that recognise and prompt creativity in daily life.
 These projects often use cooking and meals to engage networks of people and communities, drawing on an archive of domestic skills and food processes gathered from previous and ongoing projects.

 2018 - BackLane West, Redruth, UK